Zaniemyśl

-Zaniemyśl is a town in Środa Wielkopolska County, Greater Poland Voivodeship, in west-central Poland.
+Zaniemyśl is a town in Środa County, Greater Poland Voivodeship, in west-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Zaniemyśl.

 Zaniemyśl lies next to a series of lakes, making it a popular tourist destination.
 There is also a steam railway running between Zaniemyśl and Środa Wielkopolska.
 This is the oldest steam railway in Poland.